mami-project/draft-kuehlewind-plus-problem-statement/draft-kuehlewind-plus-problem-statement.md

 # Solution Design Space for the Path Layer

-Given there is no ability for middlebox signaling in the current Internet architecture (which led to today's situation where middleboxes make implicit assumptions based on the information that are visible on other layers), we define any mechansim for this kind of communication as being part of a new path layer.
+Given there is no ability for path signaling in the current Internet architecture (which led to today's situation where middleboxes make implicit assumptions based on the information that are visible on other layers), we define any mechansim for this kind of communication as being part of a new path layer.